FAIRmat-NFDI/nomad-distro-template/README.md

     ```

 > [!CAUTION]
-> This will only dump the elasticsearch index onto the server.
+> This will only dump the NOMAD mongo data onto the server.
 It is still up to you
 > to setup a proper backup of the dump in the `.volumes/mongo` directory as well as all
 > the raw files in the `.volumes/fs` directory.